 - Erb’s palsy.
 Also known as “brachial plexus.”
 This nerve damage is caused by the baby’s arm and shoulder being forcibly twisted during delivery.
 Although it can be treated, it can lead to paralysis, muscle weakness, and difficulty moving the arm.

 - Klumpke’s palsy may result from the same cause.
 This damage affects the wrist and hand.

 - Broken bones.
 Babies’ bones are difficult to break.
 They are soft and flexible to help ease the delivery.
 However, the shoulder and long bones of the arms and legs can be broken during delivery if the baby is in an awkward position.
-Most such breaks can be treated and heal quickly.
+Most such breaks can be treated and healed quickly.

-All these injuries can have lifelong consequences for the baby and place a special burden on the parents who must care for the child for the remainder of the child’s life.
+All these injuries can have lifelong consequences for the baby and place a special burden on the parents, who must care for the child for the remainder of the child’s life.

 Causes of Birth Injuries

-Nobody likes to think that their doctor, especially their baby’s doctor, has been careless or negligent.
+Nobody likes to think their doctor, especially their baby’s doctor, has been careless or negligent.
 Negligence in medical malpractice cases means that the doctor failed to adhere to the minimum standard of care expected from a professional.
 Birth injuries can also be due to actions by the nurses, aides, or other medical personnel during the delivery.